 - Use this prerequisite check document to evaluate your own coursework relative to the prerequisites.
 We do not need to conduct a transcript review prior to your application to the program.
 If you are unsure about a prerequisite course, please complete this prerequisite check form and email it to email@example.com with the subject line “Prerequisite Check.”
 Please allow up to two weeks for a response from the admissions committee.

-- Applicants requesting a waiver of the five-year rule should document their justification using this form and send it via email to email@example.com, subject line “Waiver Request,” prior to the application deadline.
+- Applicants requesting a waiver of the five-year rule should document their justification using this waiver request form and send it via email to firstname.lastname@example.org, subject line “Waiver Request,” prior to the application deadline.
 The admissions committee will review waiver requests four times a year, at the end of March, May, August, and October.

 There are eight total prerequisite courses.
 Four of these are fixed (core body of knowledge).
 Three are in categories that allow flexibility in the specific coursework that satisfies the prerequisite (flexible prerequisites).
 These seven courses may be taken at accredited universities, colleges or community colleges.
 Online courses will be accepted from nationally accredited institutions if the course credit is equivalent to that of a typical on-site course.
 The final prerequisite is an occupation course, which does not have to be taken for credit, but must meet specific criteria.

 - Human Anatomy & Physiology (two semesters, including a lab)

 - Social Institutions & Systems